LucasCossard/molpal/README.md

 ## 📁 Functions 📁
 We added the file `AI4Chem.py` in `/molpal/molapl/`, listing all the functions we have defined for this project.

 Unfortunately, some of these functions use molpal with `!molpal run`, which makes this file unusable, so it is present as a showcase of our functions.

+These functions are of course operational in notebooks.

 ## 📗 License 📕
 This project and Molpal software used are licensed under the MIT License.